Mike Miller (gridiron football coach, born 1970): Coaching career

 In 2014, Miller became the offensive coordinator, quarterbacks coach, and receivers coach for Edinboro University of Pennsylvania.
 Edinboro's offense led the country with 80% completion percentage and set single season reception record.

 Following a two-year stint as offensive coordinator and quarterbacks coach at Robert Morris (2016–2017), Miller served in 2018 as defensive coordinator and defensive line coach Westminster College in New Wilmington, Pennsylvania.
 In 2019, Miller moved to a part-time role as Westminster's offensive consultant and assistant offensive line coach having accepted the receivers coaching position with the New York Guardians of the XFL.

 On January 19, 2022, it was announced that Miller had joined the Toronto Argonauts as the team's quarterbacks coach, overseeing veteran starter McLeod Bethel-Thompson and backup quarterbacks Chad Kelly and Ben Holmes.
 Under Miller, Bethel-Thompson threw for a CFL-high 4,731 passing yards during the regular CFL season and helped lead the Argos to an upset victory over the Winnipeg Blue Bombers in the 109th Grey Cup.
 Backup Kelly was also critical in helping lead the Argos to the championship win by stepping in for the injured Bethel-Thompson in the fourth quarter to lead the Argo's on their game winning scoring drive.
 The following year, Miller coached Kelly to become the CFL's MOP and have a record breaking season, tying the all-time win record in CFL history.
 In 2024, he worked with three different starting quarterbacks as the team finished 10–8 and won the 111th Grey Cup.
+Backup quarterback, Nick Arbuckle, started the Grey Cup and was named MVP.
+During the 2022 and 2023 Argonaut training camps, Miller developed Canadian university quarterback, Taylor Elgersma.
+Elgersma won the 2024 Hec Crighton Trophy in 2024 as U Sports football's most outstanding player.
+In 2025, Elgersma became the first Canadian university quarterback invited to the NFL's Senior Bowl.

-Backup QB, Nick Arbuckle, started the Grey Cup and was named MVP.
-During the 2022 & '23 Argonaut training camps, Miller developed Canadian College QB, Taylor Elgersma.
-Elgersma won the 2024 Hec Crighton Trophy in 2024 as U Sports Football's most outstanding player.
-In 2025, Elgersma became the first Canadian College QB invited to the NFL's Senior Bowl.
+On December 2, 2025, it was announced that Miller had been named head coach of the Argonauts, the 46th in franchise history.